kw3ku/STATA-auto-price-mpg-analysis/README.md

 # STATA Auto Prices, Weight and MPG Analysis

 ## Project Overview
-In this project, I analyzed the `auto.dta` dataset which is inbuilt in the STATA programming language.
-The dataset explore relationships between various car attributes and their prices.
-It demonstrates the use of STATA for data analysis, visualization, and regression modeling.
+In this project, I analyzed and explored the relationships between various car attributes and their prices.
+The project demonstrates the use of STATA for data analysis, visualization, and regression modeling.

 ## Objectives
 - I perform the exploratory data analysis (EDA)